 Search for the URL name that you would like for your website here.

 This is what your screen will look like if your name is available.
-Click “Add to Cart” for the .com of your choosing and follow the payment steps.
+Click “Add to Cart” for the .com of your choice and follow the payment steps.

 Once you’ve finalized your domain name purchase, you need to select the hosting provider for your website.